fniephaus/alfred-rworkflow/README.md

 ## What Is This?
 Alfred can be extended with workflows written in different scripting languages such as [Python][python] or [Ruby][ruby].
 These scripts need to be fast in order to keep Alfred's UI responsive.
-I wanted to play around with RPython which is a subset of Python, so I decided to write a helper library similar to [Alfred-Workflow](alfred-workflow).
+I wanted to play around with RPython which is a subset of Python, so I decided to write a helper library similar to [Alfred-Workflow][alfredworkflow].
 With the RPython toolchain it is possible to translate a RPython program into C which can then be compiled to produce an executable.

 ## Demo